A digital tree with glowing circuit branches, representing the strategic use of AI for nonprofit funding.

 How can small nonprofits afford AI tools?

-What are the biggest ethical considerations of using AI?
+What are the biggest ethical risks of AI in nonprofit fundraising?

 Your Mission, Amplified by AI